Where to start with your new puppy? You need a plan

 - Training and having fun with your puppy can – and should – be one and the same thing.

 Step 3: PRACTICE

-So, don't panic.
+- So, don't panic.
 Whether you're about to pick up your puppy or they're already with you, with a plan to follow, you can focus on what’s important, and you and your puppy can learn together over the coming months.
-Please watch this short video for more inspiration.

 Could training help your dog or do you want to know more?